dahoum/Nursery/Coop/README.md

 This is a research into cooperative forms of business organisation in the areas of Innovation Driven Services (Research & Development, Prototyping).

+If the ideas gets traction, they will be realised.

 ### Audience

 This document is intended for potential: